boostorg/gil/CONTRIBUTING.md

 ## Prerequisites

 * C++11 compiler
+* Build and run-time dependencies for tests and examples:
+  - Boost.Filesystem
+  - Boost.Test
+  - Headers and libraries of libjpeg, libpng, libtiff, libraw for the I/O extension.
 * Experience with `git` command line basics.
 * Familiarity with build toolset and development environment of your choice.
 * Although this document tries to present all commands with necessary options,